1.Enable Debug

 Note that in many cases a lot more information/help is available in the help screens of the plugin

-View your browsers console (Typically by clicking Ctrl+Shift+I)
+View your browsers console (Typically by using Ctrl+Shift+I)

 If you see some “500 Internal server errors” in there, check your server error log.
 In many cases these are caused by uploading a plugin with the wrong permissions – especially if you add plugins by ftp instead of using the standard wordpress plugin installer.
 You should also aim to fix any other javascript errors you may have, although some might be more problematic than others